Rules to Better Azure - 28 Rules

 How to setup a custom URL

-- Add a CName to the default URL to your DNS server
+1. Add a CName to the default URL to your DNS server

-Figure: CName being added to DNS for the default URL - Instruct Azure to accept the custom URL
+Figure: CName being added to DNS for the default URL

-Figure: Azure being configured to accept the CName AzureSearch is designed to work with Azure based data and runs on ElasticSearch.
+AzureSearch is designed to work with Azure based data and runs on ElasticSearch.
 It doesn't expose all the advanced search features.
 You may resist to choose it as your search engine from the missing features and what seems to be an expensive monthly fee ($250 as of today).
 If this is the case, follow this rule:

 Consider AzureSearch if your website:

-- Uses SQL Azure (or other Azure based data such as DocumentDB), and
+• Uses SQL Azure (or other Azure based data such as DocumentDB), and

-- Does not require advanced search features.
+• Does not require advanced search features

 Consider ElasticSearch if your website:

-- Requries advance search features that aren't supported by AzureSearch
+• Requires advance search features that aren't supported by AzureSearch

 Keep in mind that:

-- Hosting of a full-text search service costs you labour to set up and maintain the infrastructure, and
+1. Hosting of a full-text search service costs you labour to set up and maintain the infrastructure, and

-- A single Azure VM can cost you up to $450.
+2. A single Azure VM can cost you up to $450.
 So do not drop AzureSearch option unless the missing features are absolutely necessary for your site

 We've been down this road before where developers had to be taught not to manually create databases and tables.
-Now, in the cloud world, we're saying the same thing again.
-Don't manually create Azure resources.
+Now, in the cloud world, we're saying the same thing again: Don't manually create Azure resources.

 Manually Creating Resources